-- In order to carry the aim of the Department:- The targets are set forth in Animal Health Cover area ( Vaccination ); Breeding ( Artificial Insemination , Castration and Births); Protection of public health (faecal/ milk/Blood sample examination);
+- In order to carry the aim of the Department:- The targets are set forth in Animal Health Cover area ( Vaccination ); Breeding ( Artificial Insemination , Castration and Births); Safeguarding Public health of zoonotic implication.(faecal/ milk/Blood sample testing);

 Rules and Regulations.

 The duties of the Department are executed through guided rules and regulation.
 The Animal Health coverage ; Cattle and Poultry Development ; Breeding Cover; Extension famer linkage and protection of public Health are rendered by qualified veterinary Assistant Surgeon at field level, assisted by Paravets.